Broken glass falls in the forest

 each strand to notify our spines of flesh and light.

 It is the 50th anniversary of a trip from July 4 to 13, 1970, I made with Edgar B. Kincaid, Jr., Nancy McGowan, Jim Pruitt, Fred and Marie Webster, and others to Rancho del Cielo cloud forest in Tamaulipas, Mexico.
 I first went to Mexico with my parents in 1960.
-But Rancho del Cielo was the first of many birding trips I have made to Mexico and other counties in the New World Tropics with Edgar, until he died in 1985, David, and my other beloved birding friends.
+But Rancho del Cielo was the first of many birding trips I have made to Mexico and other countries in the New World Tropics — with Edgar to Mexico until he died in 1985 — and with David and my other beloved birding friends.
 The trips continue, the most recent to Ecuador in February 2020.
 I wrote this poem shortly after the Tamaulipas trip.
 I first heard the cascading crystal song of the Brown-backed Solitaire singing at Rancho del Cielo.
 Fifty years later, I continue to hear it singing around Alamos, Sonora, and throughout Mexico.